albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 5. Set Your Public IP and Domain

 Attention!
-For this section you will need change `example.com` with your domain. don`t just copy and paste it.
+For this section, you will need to change `example.com` with your domain. don`t just copy and paste it.

 ### 5.1 Reticulum

-Let me explain how i do that.
-I copy the `config/dev.exs` and name it with `prod.exs` then i modify a little.
+Let me explain how I do that.
+I copy the `config/dev.exs` and name it with `prod.exs` then I modify it a little.

 Take a look at [prod.exs](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/source_code/prod.exs)